Respect Party: Reception

 Respect received little attention from scholars of politics.
 This may be due to the perception that it was a single-issue party that provided a protest vote among a particular community.

-As with the Greens, Respect were recognised as having radical views but were nonetheless widely regarded as a legitimate part of politics in the UK.
-In this they contrasted with the pariah status accorded to contemporary far right groups like the British National Party.

-In just over two years, it had gained the electoral success that it had taken the BNP twenty years to attain.
+As with the Greens, Respect was recognised as having radical views but was nonetheless widely regarded as a legitimate part of politics in the UK.
+In this it contrasted with the pariah status accorded to contemporary far-right groups such as the British National Party (BNP).
+In just over two years, it had gained the electoral success that the BNP had taken twenty years to attain.

-Respect was controversial within Britain's far left movement.
-Far left criticisms of the party included that it was engaging in political opportunism, that it invited the petty bourgeoisie into the socialist workers' movement, and that it focused on the narrow sectarian interests of British Muslims rather than the socio-economic issues of the working-class and in doing so neglected feminism and LGBT rights.

-According to The Guardian journalist Dave Hill, Respect were "a case study in the British far left's enduring gift for self-parodic, self-destructive splits".
+Respect was controversial within Britain's far-left movement.
+Far-left criticisms of the party included that it was engaging in political opportunism, that it invited the petty bourgeoisie into the socialist workers' movement, and that it focused on the narrow sectarian interests of British Muslims rather than the socio-economic issues of the working-class and in doing so neglected feminism and LGBT rights.
+According to Guardian journalist Dave Hill, Respect was "a case study in the British far left's enduring gift for self-parodic, self-destructive splits".